Junoiri/Early-Sepsis-Detection-Using-Machine-Learning/README.md

 Technically, it will try to detect **sepsis up to 6 hours before** it’s clinically confirmed.

-If the model sees warning signs — for example, a drop in blood pressure combined with rising lactate levels — it will calculate a **risk probability** between 0 and 1.
+If the model sees warning signs -for example, a drop in blood pressure combined with rising lactate levels -it will calculate a **risk probability** between 0 and 1.

 This probability represents how likely the patient is to develop sepsis in the next few hours.